The Task Force on Climate-Related Financial Disclosures (TCFD)

 Scenario Planning Under Strategy and Risk Management

-On the other hand, Scenario Planning can be utilized in the risk management pillar to assist organizations in identifying and assessing the possibility and effect of climate-related issues.
+On the other hand, Scenario Planning can be utilised in the risk management pillar to assist organisations in identifying and assessing the possibility and effect of climate-related issues.
 This data can subsequently be used to build mitigation measures as well as to monitor and manage climate risks.

-Scenario Planning can be used to assess the potential impact of climate change on an organization’s supply chain, customer base, and regulatory environment.
-For example, an organization could develop a scenario where extreme weather events disrupt its supply chain or where customers are more likely to switch to sustainable products.
-Organizations can better manage their risks and seize opportunities by understanding the potential risks and opportunities climate change presents.
+Scenario Planning can be used to assess the potential impact of climate change on an organisation’s supply chain, customer base, and regulatory environment.
+For example, an organisation could develop a scenario where extreme weather events disrupt its supply chain or where customers are more likely to switch to sustainable products.
+Organisations can better manage their risks and seize opportunities by understanding the potential risks and opportunities climate change presents.

 Who Are the Stakeholders of the TCFD Framework?

-The TCFD recommendations are voluntary and apply to organizations from all sectors and jurisdictions.
+The TCFD recommendations are voluntary and apply to organisations from all sectors and jurisdictions.
 However, as more governments pass TCFD-aligned laws, more businesses will be required by law to comply.

-In the UK, the following organizations are required to adopt the TCFD framework:
+In the UK, the following organisations are required to adopt the TCFD framework:

 – Listed companies: Listed companies are traded on the stock exchange.